postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/collaboration-intro.md

 > Postman Free allows teams of up to three to collaborate at no cost.
 To collaborate with additional team members, features, and increased usage limits, see [Plans and Pricing](https://www.postman.com/pricing/).

-Postman allows you to collaborate and share your collections, environments, integrations, history, mocks, monitors, and more with your team.
+Postman provides you with many tools to help you work with your team, allowing you to collaborate and share your work.

 <!-- Can be brief and link elsewhere:
-Collections

 workspaces
 Roles and permissions
 Version control